improvess/raspberry-as-gige-camera/README.md

 Once the `rpiasgige` server is running, it is ready to respond to incoming TCP requests.
 There are four ways to make reqeusts to the `rpiasgige` server:

 - Sending command-line requests using native SO utilities: check [the examples](https://github.com/doleron/raspberry-as-gige-camera/blob/main/command-line-examples.MD).
-- Using the provided client program: check the example.
+- Using the provided client program: check [the example](https://github.com/doleron/raspberry-as-gige-camera/tree/main/code/client).
-- Using the provided client API: check the examples.
+- Using the provided client API: check [the API](https://github.com/doleron/raspberry-as-gige-camera/blob/main/code/client/include/rpiasgige/client_api.hpp).
 - Writing your own remote calls using the [rpiasgige protocol](https://github.com/doleron/raspberry-as-gige-camera/blob/main/protocol.MD)

 ### Building and running the tests